 “God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world.”
 Here we learn that God used men and women from very diverse circumstances to speak truth to His people.
 This, in turn, would result in all nations being blessed.
 These prophets (primarily from Moses forward) can be divided into two groups.
 The speaking prophets (most prominent being Elijah and Elijah) and the writing prophets (Isaiah – Malachi).
 Each prepared the way for the final “old testament” prophet who spoke at the end of 400 silent years.
 Do you know his identity?
 All of these paved the way for God’s perfect prophet, priest, and King: the Lord Jesus Christ!
 (Luke 22:44)

 The writing prophets are not listed chronologically.
 The major prophets are so-called because of their length.
 Isaiah, Jeremiah and his Lamentations, Ezekiel, and Daniel are the most extensive in content and end-of-days impact.
 The remainder: Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi are called the minor prophets because their messages are, for the most part, shorter than the others.
 Each prophet was raised up at a specific time to accomplish God’s purposes.
-How would David’s life been different had Samuel had not heard God’s voice when he was a young boy?!
+How would David’s life been different had Samuel not heard God’s voice when he was a young boy?!
 And so it goes.

-The scope of this month’s readings will review and state the central message of God’s prophets and what each has to do with us.
+The scope of these readings will review and state the central message of God’s prophets and what each has to do with us.
 By understanding the context of each prophet we can correlate and apply their words in the ways God meant for us to be impacted within our own circumstances.
-Remember, all the prophets spoke God’s Word and either pointed forward to Christ or reflected upon His life, miracles, teachings, and world changing resurrection.
+Remember, all the prophets spoke God’s Word and either pointed forward to Christ or reflected upon His life, miracles, teachings, and world-changing resurrection.
 I will also include any central background chapters which help contextualize each prophet’s message.
 This chart will be invaluable as you place each prophet side by side with the story of His chosen people.
 You may also wish to review the 8 Minute God Story as well as the 15 Minute Bible videos for context 🙂

 DON’T FREAK OUT – there are literally days and days of content here.
 Pick and choose – take your time – but don’t be daunted.
 You will benefit from every minute you invest!